25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

 ## Data Types

-1. **String**: Any strings of UTF-8 and must be enclosed in double or single quotes.
+1. **String**: Any strings of UTF-8 and must be enclosed in double or single quotes

 2. **Boolean**: `true` and `false`.

-3. **Number**: By default all numeric values are stored as (in mongo shell) _64-bit floating-point numbers_, which have much less precision than decimal numbers.
+3. **Number**: By default all numeric values are stored as (in mongo shell) _64-bit floating-point numbers_, which have much less precision than decimal numbers
    - **Integer** (int32): `55` written using `NumberInt(55)`.
    - **NumberLong** (int64): `10000000000`
    - **NumberDecimal** Doubles (64bit): `12.99`